flowchart TB

 For this model to work at scale, contributing to a gig worker’s health must be as effortless as tipping – or even more effortless, because it can be automatic.

-Aarokya positions itself as infrastructure — not as a competing app, but as a layer that existing platforms integrate into their flows.
+Aarokya positions itself as a layer that existing platforms integrate into their transaction flows:

 - Platform signs up as an Aarokya contributor partner

-- SDK integration takes a few days — a lightweight library that plugs into the platform’s payment/transaction flow
+- SDK integration takes days – a lightweight library plugging into the platform’s payment flow

 - Per-transaction contribution is configured – ₹2/delivery, ₹3/ride, ₹5/service call